Skip to content

 Jailbreaking my Kindle

-Meme of the Grim Reaper labeled 'ME' moving on from 'PC' and 'SMARTPHONE' to knock on a door labeled 'KINDLE' And no, it’s not because I wanted to cut ties from Amazon.
+Meme of the Grim Reaper labeled ME moving on from PC and SMARTPHONE to knock on a door labeled KINDLE And no, it’s not because I wanted to cut ties from Amazon.
 My experience with Amazon has actually not been that bad.
 I don’t buy books directly from Amazon’s store, instead I sideload my EPUBs through the “Send to Kindle” feature, and it has been working great for me since the beginning.
 There was a little change recently where they shifted from supporting MOBI to EPUB, but it wasn’t a big deal and actually a great feature since EPUBs are more easily available.

 However, I had one particular issue that made me pull the trigger.
 Drumroll please… 🥁 I wanted to turn the pages of my book without getting my hands out of the blanket.
 Yep, I’ve gotten a few remarks that I’m being too lazy, but hey, that’s a fact I’ve long accepted.